seregazhuk/seregazhuk.github.io_old/_posts/2018-02-12-fast-webscraping-with-reactphp.md

     });
 {% endhighlight %}

 The code above simply outputs the requested page on the screen.
 When a response is received the promise fulfills with an instance of `Psr\Http\Message\ResponseInterface`.
-So, we can handle the response inside a callback and return in as a resolution value from the promise.
+So, we can handle the response inside a callback and then return processed data as a resolution value from the promise.

 >*Unlike [ReactPHP HTTPClient]({% post_url 2017-07-26-reactphp-http-client %}){:target="_blank"}, `clue/buzz-react` buffers the response and fulfills the promise once the whole response is received.
 Actually, it is a default behavior and [you can change it](https://github.com/clue/php-buzz-react#streaming){:target="_blank"} if you need streaming responses.*